manwar/docker-guide/README.md

     beb858459a56   nginx:1.23   "/docker-entrypoint.…"   3 seconds ago    Up 2 seconds    80/tcp    stoic_lumiere
     3f35dc78986b   nginx:1.27   "/docker-entrypoint.…"   55 minutes ago   Up 55 minutes   80/tcp    vigorous_elbakyan

+### Container Port vs Host Port

+Application inside the container runs in an isolated Docker network.

+This allows us to run the same app running on the same port multiple times.

+We need to expose the container port to the host.

+#### Port Binding

+     Bind the container's port to the host's port to make the service available to the outside world.

+Every application runs on specific port e.g. nginx runs on port 80, redis runs on port 6379.

+You can get this information when you type `docker ps` command.

+If we try to reach port 80 outside the container as in the browser `http://localhost` then you would get error `The site can't be reached`